rkolbi/voron2.4/Tap-Tap/readme.md

 <br>

 **PRINT_START** will home and the level the gantry, perform a heatsoak*, then G3201 with Adaptive Mesh*, and lastly bring the hotend to temperature and execute a purge line from the front left across X-axis to check/verify easily.
-The purge line extrusion rate will be calculated by using the [nozzle_diameter] value. *The heatsoak cycle can be terminated early by running the WAIT_QUIT macro.
+The purge line extrusion rate will be calculated by using the [nozzle_diameter] value. *The heatsoak cycle can be terminated early by either selecting RUSUME or by executing the WAIT_QUIT macro.
 The G3201 command does similar to G32 but adds a few more functions.
-After completing the quad gantry leveling, the macro will perform a center probe of the bed to determine the most accurate z-offset and then handles mesh application per defined settings.*
+After completing the quad gantry leveling, the macro will perform a center probe of the bed to determine the most accurate z-offset and then runs adaptive mesh application.*

 -SuperSlicer's start print gcode should contain the following: